ayushrai-hub/my-learning/Karm/other tech/05-cybersecurity.md

 **Production Skills:**
 - Design blockchain architectures serving billions of users
-- Implement comprehensive security analysis for scaling solutions
+- Implement comprehensive security for scaling solutions
 - Establish standards for layer-2 interoperability and security
 - Optimize scaling solutions for global distribution and adoption